 Add water gradually to the mixture and start kneading.
-Prepare soft dough.
-Rub it with some oil in end, cover it and let it rest for 10-15 minutes.
+The quantity of water depends on the quality of flour & the moisture in spinach leaves.
+Prepare a soft & smooth dough & Rub it with some oil.
+Cover and let it rest for 20-30 minutes.

 Rub some oil on your hands and make balls out of the dough.
 Flatten them gently.

 Roll the flattened balls into circles of roughly 2-3″ inches diameter.
-Spread some oil in the centre of the circle and then form a dumpling or potli as shown below.
+Spread some oil in the centre of the circle and then form a dumpling as shown below.

 Flatten the dumpling and roll it into dry flour.
 Roll it into a circle of 5 inches diameter.
 Heat tawa or any non stick pan.
 Roast the parathas from both sides till you get small golden spots on both surfaces.